 1 Brandow Alley, Catskill

 Catskill has one of the best shopping streets in the Hudson Valley.
 It’s only a compact half mile, but it boasts options to entice the most curious of customers.
-Stop in at Magpie Bookshop for a curated used selection, Spike’s Record Rack for ultra-cool vintage choices, Village Common Mercantile for local crafts and goods, Swamp Angel and Sister Salvage for antiques, and Kirwan’s for a variety of tabletop and board games.
+Stop in at Magpie Bookshop for a curated used selection, Spike’s Record Rack for ultra-cool vintage choices, Cat on the Corner for kitty-themed crafts and goods, Swamp Angel and Sister Salvage for antiques, and Kirwan’s for a variety of tabletop and board games.

 The first and, in some ways, the finest of the Hudson River School of painters, Cole colored many of the Valley’s most indelible images.
 In his historic house and studio, visitors can learn about Cole and other School members, view important artworks, and look out onto the river.
 Tours are available spring, summer, and fall, while grounds are open year-round.